The Writing Is Round: A Canon of Words Hurled 'Round the World

 We will be writing our reflections of these writers' work, our contemporary implementations of similar ideas in writing, and our projections of where these writers' imaginations might go and where we might like to take them.
 So, our writings, including three papers over the 10 weeks of the quarter, will be critical, analytic, and creative.

-writing, journalism, international studies, cultural studies, and anthropology
+This offering will prepare you for careers and advanced study in: writing, journalism, international studies, cultural studies, and anthropology

 $50 for entrance fees.